JustJeo/Burger-Builder/README.md

 - If a user has gotten a highscore, the highscore will replace the recently recorded old score.

 ## Code Snippets
+- HTML
+- CSS
+- JavaScript
-This code consists of many functions, lots and lots of functions.
+- This code consists of many functions, lots and lots of functions.
 I have also included a randomizer and arrays.
 The main functionality of the game is an object with arrays and functions all nestled into it.
 ![orderCheck](orderCheckFunction.png)

 ## Credit